abrochard/emacs-todoist/README.md

 - create/update/delete/close tasks
 - create/update/delete projects

+*Please note that the usual `C-c C-t` org-mode task shortcut will not close the task for todoist.
+It might be a useful feature in the future.*

 ## Disclaimer
 This extension is not created by, affiliated with, or supported by Doist.